SYCL Instrumentation

 Any SYCL application can submit command groups to any active queue during the lifetime of the application.
 Each submission is handled by the runtime and the asynchronous task graphs are updated to reflect the new submission.
 This may be as simple as adding a new node to the task-graph or adding multiple nodes to the graph, where one of the nodes represents the computation and the others dependent memory transfers.

 To model this, we create a global graph for every application instantiation and all kernel executions in the applications are added as nodes in this global graph.
 In the SYCL runtime, there is no obvious location where the creation of the global graph can be inserted as many objects are instantiated statically.
-Currently, we embed the graph creation in the plugin interface (PI) layer initialize() call.
+Currently, graph creation happens alongside UR initialization in initializePlugins (here).
 In this call, we will perform two operations:

 2. Send a graph_create event to all subscribers.
 This notification will only be sent once.